youngdjn/focal-website/content/position/drone-ecology-traineeship/index.md

 ## **Compensation**

 $15.50/hr.
+Training and FAA exam study time are paid hours.
 Internship credit can also be arranged.

 ## Dates: